Jha-2022/DictionaryApp/README.md

 Open index.html in your browser to view the app.

 ## Usage
-Enter a city name in the search bar and press enter to view live weather data.​
+Type a word into the search bar and press Enter to view its definition.​

-View temperature, humidity, and other details directly on the home page.
+The app will display word meaning, pronunciation, synonyms, antonyms, and example usage all in one place.

 ## Contributing
-Pull requests are welcome.
-Please open issues to discuss any major changes before contributing.
+Contributions are welcome!
+Please open an issue to discuss proposed changes or new features before submitting a pull request.
 ## License
-Specify your license here. (e.g., MIT License)
+Specify your license here (e.g., MIT License).

-Feel free to personalize and expand sections further based on your project specifics and future improvements.​
+Feel free to expand this project by adding additional features like word history, offline support, or integration with a thesaurus API.​